 - 9. Carefully cut the raised section of the foam packing away from the rear of the enclosure. - 10.
 Carefully cut open the bag covering the rear of the enclosure. - 11.
 Remove the left power module from the enclosure. - 12.
 Record the last six digits of the serial number on the back of the power supply, and then set the power supply aside. - 13.
 Remove the right power module, record its serial number, and set it aside. - 14.
 Remove the left server canister from the enclosure. - 15.
-Record the serial number on the canister release handle, and then set the canister aside. - 16.
-Remove the right server canister, record its serial number, and set it aside. - 17.
-Lift the enclosure from the shipping carton.
+Record the serial number (on the side of the canister) and the BMC Mac address (on the release handle), then set the canister aside. - 16.
+Remove the right server canister, record its serial number (on the side of the canister) and the BMC Mac address (on the release handle), and then set it aside.

-Installing support rails for the IBM Elastic Storage System 3200 system (IBM SSR task)
+Installing support rails for the IBM Elastic Storage System 3500 system (IBM SSR task)

-Before you install the IBM Elastic Storage System 3200 system, you must first install the support rails for it.
+Before you install the IBM Elastic Storage System 3500 system, you must first install the support rails for it.

-To install the support rails for the IBM Elastic Storage System 3200 system, complete the following steps:
+To install the support rails for the IBM Elastic Storage System 3500 system, complete the following steps:

-1. Locate the IBM Elastic Storage System 3200 system rails.

-The rail assembly consists of two rails that must be installed in the rack cabinet.
+- 1. Locate the IBM Elastic Storage System 3500 system rails. - The rail assembly consists of two rails that must be installed in the rack cabinet.

-Figure 18.
+Figure 34.
 Rail assembly